It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

-Subacute changes often include erythema and scaling, which can lead to lichenification, fissuring, and thickening of the skin as the condition becomes chronic.
+Subacute changes often include erythema and scaling, leading to lichenification, fissuring, and thickening of the skin as the condition becomes chronic.

 The distribution and morphology of the lesions must be considered, but no distribution is classic for any specific type of dermatitis.
-However, in some cases, an area of inflammation may correspond exactly to a region that is exposed to an allergen or irritant.
+However, in some cases, an area of inflammation may correspond precisely to a region exposed to an allergen or irritant.

-Between 20% and 35% of all dermatitis affects the hands, and in many cases it also affects other parts of the body.
-Therefore, it is important to inquire about skin lesions elsewhere to identify possible systemic dermatoses such as psoriasis.
+Between 20% and 35% of all dermatitis affects the hands, and in many cases, it also affects other parts of the body.
+Therefore, it is essential to inquire about skin lesions elsewhere to identify possible systemic dermatoses such as psoriasis.

 Hand dermatitis is often a chronic disease that is difficult to manage.

 Patch testing for allergens and evaluation of skin scrapings on potassium hydroxide for hyphae along with fungal and bacterial cultures may be necessary for correct diagnosis.

 A large study in 1990 found that the most common types of hand eczema were irritant contact dermatitis (35%), followed by atopic hand dermatitis (22%) and allergic contact dermatitis (19%).

 The remaining diagnostic considerations are primarily based on morphology and include, but are not limited to:

 Other potential causes for hand dermatitis that are not reviewed in this article include, but are not limited to:

 This is the most common type of hand dermatitis and results from skin exposure to exogenous substances that erode, irritate, or damage the stratum corneum.